donchoko/cogent-test/README.md

 - The API calls are set on server side actions, but for future would be nice to have an API that could serve as a proxy for this calls and return pre-sorted results, sanitized data and cached, leaving the frontend only to display data.
 - Ended up using redux to capture the list places, this probably could have been done passing the results from props but I think it's a much cleaner solution, specially when adding other functionality like search that would update this list.
 - Didn't have time to finish writing more unit tests, I will try to add them in a few days just so this is completed but there's a lot that requires to be tested, specially the server side actions.
-- I'm still a bit new using Mantine UI, I think it provides a good set of components, and it's pretty easy to use without removing flexibility.
 - I usually add some snapshot testing for consistency, Mantine caused some issue as it generates random IDs for inner elements for some components, this probably can be solved by a serializer but didn't have enough time to fix it.
 - Styling some of the components more and adding a proper theme would be nice too.